Phagun (1958 film)

 A romantic musical, Phagun revolves around Bijan, a zamindar's son who falls in love with a dancer named Banani.
 They are not able to marry each other due to social differences in their lifetime and are reincarnated to complete their incomplete love tale.

 Upon its release, Phagun was not well-received by critics, who panned it for its story and direction; but the film proved to be very popular among the audience as well as one of the top-grossing hits of 1958.

 Plot

-The new owners of Deepak Mahal meet with its caretaker, Mattu (Dhumal), who narrates the story of its former owners: Bijondra (Bharat Bhushan) - the only child of a wealthy Hindu Brahmin Zamindar; and Banani (Madhubala) – the only child of a single father, Banjara Sardar Tinkari (Murad).
-Starting with the move to evict the Banjaras from his father's property, flute-playing Bijondra meets and falls in love with pretty dancer Banani – leading to being asked to leave by his enraged father; while Banani's father plans her marriage to Banjara Madhal (Jeevan).
-After many difficulties and contrasting situations, they marry each other but die soon.